Detecting lung cancer earlier for a better chance of treatment success

-Typically with lung cancer, symptoms are experienced once the disease has spread, making it unlikely to be cured.
+Lung cancer can be a complex condition to treat as it is often diagnosed at an advanced stage once the cancer has spread.
 However, if it is caught early, then lung cancer can be successfully treated by our expert consultants.

-At Royal Brompton & Harefield Hospitals Specialist Care, we will assess your risk factors for developing lung cancer.
+Our world-leading specialists can assess your risk of developing lung cancer during a consultation.
 Only if necessary, we will recommend a low-dose computed tomography (CT scan) to detect signs of early lung cancer.

 About lung cancer